DESVJ/DESVJ-Platformer_Arnau_Miquel/README.md

 * Jump with spacebar.

-* Change tangibility with left click of mouse.
+* Change tangibility (playing) or get focus ou a UI element (menus) with left click of mouse.

 * Attack with right click of mouse.

 * Change volume with +/-.

-* Exit the game with Escape.
+* Exit the game (main menu) or activate the in-game menu (playing) with Escape.

+* Change the focus of UI elements with Tab.

+* Activate a button focused with Enter.

 Apart from these keys, there are some debug keys: